-The New York State Department of Environmental Conservation has issued guidance on preventing conflicts between people and coyotes as spring temperatures approach and coyotes increase foraging.
+The New York State Department of Environmental Conservation issued guidance to help prevent conflicts between people and coyotes.

-•Do not feed coyotes and discourage others from doing so.
+•Do not feed coyotes.
+Discourage others from doing so.

-Unintentional food sources attract coyotes and other wildlife and increase risks to people and pets.
-To reduce risks:
+•Pet food and garbage attract coyotes and other wildlife and increase risks to people and pets.
+Therefore:

 •Teach children to appreciate coyotes from a distance.

 •Do not allow pets to run free.
 Supervise all outdoor pets to keep them safe from coyotes and other wildlife, especially at sunset and at night.
-Small dogs and cats are especially vulnerable to coyotes.
+Small dogs and cats are especially vulnerable.

-•Fencing your yard may deter coyotes.
-The fence should be tight to the ground, preferably extending six inches below ground level, and taller than four feet.
+•Fenced yards may deter coyotes.
+The fence should be tight to the ground, preferably extending six inches below ground level and taller than four feet.

 •Remove brush and tall grass from around your home to reduce protective cover for coyotes.
 Coyotes are typically secretive and like areas where they can hide.

-•Contact your local police department and NYSDEC regional office for assistance if you notice that coyotes are exhibiting "bold" behaviors and have little or no fear of people.
+•Contact your local police department and DEC regional office for assistance if you notice coyotes exhibiting “bold” behaviors and having little or no fear of people, or if you see them repeatedly during the daytime in a human-populated area or near residences.
 Seeing a coyote occasionally throughout the year is not evidence of bold behavior.

-For additional information about the Eastern Coyote and preventing conflicts with coyotes, visit the DEC website:
+For additional information about the Eastern coyote and preventing conflicts with coyotes, visit the DEC webpages below: